What is jet lag?

 Generic advice won’t help

-Generic jet lag advice is, well… generic, and generic advice won’t alleviate your jet lag and are often counterproductive!
+Generic jet lag advice is, well… generic, and generic advice won’t alleviate your jet lag and is often counterproductive!
 While the causes of jet lag are well-understood, minimal useful advice reaches travelers and, unfortunately, the information they do receive is often incorrect.
-There are, however, a range of ways in which meaningful advice, if timed correctly, can prevent jet lag and improve sleep, alertness and performance, based on the latest scientific research.
-What you need is a personalized plan.
+The Timeshifter app is different.
+Timeshifter uses the latest research in sleep and circadian neuroscience to deliver highly personalized jet lag advice.

 Timeshifter offers personalized advice based on your sleep pattern, chronotype, number of hours to be shifted, direction, flight schedule, and whether you have chosen to pre-adjust and use melatonin or caffeine.
 Once a flight plan has been entered, the algorithm evaluates over 1,000 different variants of each plan and chooses the one that’s most appropriate for you, providing greater personalization and therefore improved effectiveness and compliance.

 Light is the most important time cue for resetting your circadian clock.
 The time at which you see light determines whether your clock shifts earlier or later, and is critical to the shifting the clock.
 Seeing light at the wrong time can shift you in the wrong direction, however, and make your jet lag worse.
 Timeshifter tells you the most important times to see light, and to avoid light, so that you shift as quickly as possible.